Illimag/react-portfolio-site/README.md

 ## UI/UX Designer Portfolio Website built with React.JS, Bootstrap 4, hosted with Github Pages.

+### When installing on fresh system

+This application will run on a similar system as the development environment, which is a Windows 11 Pro OS with Windows Subsystem Linux (WSL2).
+Other similar Unix systems such as Ubuntu or MacOS can run these commands.
+For Windows systems using CMD or powershell will need to install using similar commands.

 # Deploying to Github Pages

+Don't run this command unless react is already installed.

     npm run deploy